droidraja/arrow-datafusion/dev/release/README.md

 ### Change Log

-We maintain `CHANGELOG.md` for each sub project so our users know what has been changed between releases.
+We maintain a `CHANGELOG.md` so our users know what has been changed between releases.

 The CHANGELOG is managed automatically using